pitch-io/moira/README.md

 ### Testing

-For a single execution of the test suite in headless mode invoke:
+For a single execution of the test suite in headless mode, invoke:

 ```bash
 bb test:once